gzuidhof/gzuidhof.github.io/projects/index.md

 ##2009 - 2011
 **TI-84 Game Development** My first beginnings as a programmer, creating games for me and friends to play.
 Included text-based pokémon, text-based Sim City and story adventure games.

 My fingers hurt thinking about pressing the alpha key for every letter one would type, combined with the alphabetical order of the keys.
-It was however, a nice way to kill time during forced studying hours (which were a nice introduction by the government..).
+It was however, a nice way to kill time during forced studying hours.

 I wish I still had these games, I had to wipe them for my finals :(